Project 2025: Economy

 Project 2025 suggests abolishing the Economic Development Administration (EDA) at the Department of Commerce, and, if that proves impossible, having the EDA instead assist "rural communities destroyed by the Biden administration's attack on domestic energy production".
 Project 2025 also seeks to facilitate innovations in the civilian nuclear industry.

 The project declares that "God ordained the Sabbath as a day of rest" and recommends legislation requiring that Americans be paid more for working on Sunday.
 It also aims to institute work requirements for people reliant on the Supplemental Nutrition Assistance Program, which issues food stamps.
 It recommends that the Occupational Safety and Health Administration be more lenient on small businesses and that the overtime exception threshold be kept low enough not to burden businesses in rural areas.

 Project 2025 is split on the issue of foreign trade.
 Mandate author Peter Navarro advocates what he calls a "fair trade" policy of reciprocal, higher tariffs on the European Union, China, and India, to achieve a balance of trade, though not all U.S. levies are lower than those of its major trading partners.
 On the other hand, Mandate author Kent Lassman of the Competitive Enterprise Institute promotes a free trade policy of lowering or eliminating tariffs to cut costs for consumers, and calls for more free trade agreements.
 He argues that Trump's and Biden's tariffs have undermined not just the American economy, but also the nation's international alliances.

 Regarding banking regulation, Mandate recommends combining the Office of the Comptroller of the Currency, the Federal Deposit Insurance Corporation, the National Credit Union Administration, and parts of the Federal Reserve that perform regulatory and fiscal supervision.
 The document says deposit insurance undermines bank depositors' incentive to monitor their banks' balance sheet.
+Another goal is to ban the US deployment of a Central bank digital currency in favor of USD-backed but privately managed Stablecoins.